 Tips to add more fiber to your diet

 Ready to eat more fiber?
 Great!
 Here are some simple tips to help you add more fiber to your diet, so you can reap the many benefits.

 - Start your day with oats.
 A bowl of oatmeal packs a fiber punch, and you can add even more fiber with your toppings.
 Try almonds, raspberries, chia seeds, or sliced banana.
-Make your own oatmeal or keep it simple and quick with RXBAR A.M.
-Oats.
-Each cup has 6 grams of fiber!
+Make your own oatmeal and drizzle RX Nut Butter on top for extra flavor and protein.

 - Fill half your plate with fiber filled vegetables.
 When building a balanced meal, fill up half your plate with non-starchy vegetables, such as broccoli, spinach, asparagus, or Brussels sprouts.
 Non-starchy veggies provide filling fiber and tons of other nutrients like vitamins, minerals, and antioxidants.